MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/how-to-export-to-accon.md

 ## To export the Link to Accon report
 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Link to Accon**, and then choose the related link.
-2. On the **Options** FastTab, choose the **Show Amounts in Add.
+2. Choose the **Show Amounts in Add.
 Reporting Currency** check box so that amounts print in the additional reporting currency.
 If the check box is cleared, the amounts will be printed in local currency.
-3. On the **G/L Account** FastTab, enter the filter information.
+3. Enter the filter information.
 4. Choose the **OK** button.

 ## See Also